The easiest way to start up Kawa is to run the ‘kawa’ program.

 java kawa.repl --applet -C scribble.scm

-You can then create a ‘.jar
+You can then create a ‘.jar’ archive containing your applet:

 jar cf scribble.jar scribble*.class

-Finally, you create an ‘.html
+Finally, you create an ‘.html’ page referencing your applet

-and its support jar
+and its support jars:

 <html><head><title>Scribble testapp</title></head> <body><h1>Scribble testapp</h1> You can scribble here: <br> <applet code="scribble.class" archive="scribble.jar, kawa-1.14.1.jar" width=200 height=200> Sorry, Java is needed.</applet> </body></html>